ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

   The blacklist is applied after the whitelist which means if an item is in both lists it is being *excluded*.

+* **Package 'ignore' listing**: The process for blacklisting packages also affects the recursive dependencies of those packages.
+  The ignore list does not carry on to downstream packages.
+  A package using this option will require all downstream dependencies to patch away the dependency.
+  Like the blacklist, the ignore list is applied after the whitelist.

 * **Skip ignored packages / repositories**: by default jobs are still being generated for blacklisted (or not whitelisted) items but these jobs are disabled.